 What does Medicare cover?
-How to find out
+3 steps to find out

 In general, diagnostic tests (like x-rays or CT scans), preventive care check-ups, most surgeries, and hospital stays are covered.

 3 steps to find out if something is covered:

 - Ask the doctor or medical facility if they accept your older adult’s specific Medicare plan for whatever is getting done – office visit, test, item, procedure, etc.

 - Go to this page on the Medicare.gov website, then enter the test or service and click “Go” to search for it.

 - Usually, the first or second search result will tell you if that item is covered and how much the patient will have to pay.

-If the search doesn’t show what you need, Medicare also provides an alphabetical list of various services and medical equipment that you can look through.
+If the search doesn’t show the item you’re looking for, Medicare also provides an alphabetical list of various services and medical equipment.
+Click through an item to check the coverage.